-Lancaster University is ranked fourth in the UK for total employability, outperforming all other research-intensive universities.
+Lancaster is ranked 4th in the UK for total employability, outperforming all other research intensive universities in the latest figures released by the Higher Education Statistics Agency.

 The challenge to widen access, participation, progression and achievement is a central part of Lancaster’s mission.
 An important measure of student success is the ultimate progression to work or further study.

 Lancaster has long been the choice of students from diverse backgrounds who want to study at one of the UK’s best universities.
-The University is consistently ranked in the top ten of UK University league tables and in the global one per cent.
+Lancaster is consistently ranked in the top ten of UK University league tables.

 The Vice-Chancellor Professor Mark E. Smith said: "Our graduates can be confident that Lancaster is a high entry tariff, research intensive university, but is nevertheless socially inclusive and gives its graduates an education which offers excellent job prospects on graduation.